FollowTheProcess/pytoil/docs/commands/pull.md

 !!! warning

-    If you have lots of GitHub repos this could take a while, you might be better off selecting specific repos to pull by using `pytoil pull [project(s)]`.
+    Even though this is done concurrently, if you have lots of GitHub repos (> 50 or so) this could still take a few seconds, you might be better off selecting specific repos to pull by using `pytoil pull [project(s)]`.
 More on that down here :point_down:

     However, it will prompt you telling you exactly how many repos it is going to clone and ask you to confirm!
 This confirmation can be disabled by using the `--force/-f` flag.